xplosionmind/pise-notes.club/_notes/Logic and Philosophy of Science I/Francis Bacon.md

 If a large number of instances have been observed under a wide variety of conditions, and if all those observed ones without exceptions possessed a certain property, then all instances have that property.

+Is meant to be legitimate and explain how by going from the observation of particular instances to a generalization which includes all of those instances and possibly all of the instances **yet to be realized**.
+The principle of induction makes significant not only the instances I observed up to now but the ones I'll observe in the future.
+A **projaction** is entailed in this principle.

 Logically speaking the problem comes therefore from **expectations**: if I see a lot of whit swans, I may easily conclude that all swans are white.
 This shows how in everyday life human's nature is inductive.

+This not only happens in everyday life, but in science, too: the normal number of chromosomes, the laws of gravitation, come from singular observations later generalized.

-We are entering a slightly dangerous field now: with induction we can struggle to make a statement certain, but we will never be completely sure that is absolutely true; we are limited by the possible falsification laying a single specific instance or observation.
+We are entering a slightly dangerous field, since with induction we can struggle to make a statement certain, but we will never be completely sure about its absolute truth; we are limited by the possible falsification laying a single specific instance or observation.

 We are forced to bet on the assumption that the past and the present will be similar to the future.
-We assume that the present data is sufficient to understand the future
+We assume that the present data is sufficient to understand the future.

+At the same time, we are brought to base our assumptions on a wide enough set of observations and instances, but how wide is wide enough?

 How justified are this assumptions?
-How risky are they?
+How risky and how well granted are they?

 From a logical point of view:
 In an induction, starting from a true premise may lead us to a false conclusion: there is no *logical* contradiction in stating that all swans are white up to now and successively affirming that not all swans are white.